You are hereHome ›

 We want to promote healthy and safe relationships during your time here, and we can all play our part.
 Therefore, Cal is part of a UC system-wide effort to provide education, prevention and response to the issues of Sexual Assault, Dating and Relationship Violence, and Stalking.
 Addressing these issues is a part of the Universityís commitment to providing you with an inspiring, healthy, and safe learning environment.
 A key component of this safe learning environment is an atmosphere free of violence, coercion, and fear.

-Please also check out a new UC Systemwide website dedicated to reducing sexual assault, dating and relationship violence, and stalking.
+Please also check out our UC Systemwide website dedicated to reducing sexual assault, dating and relationship violence, and stalking.

 How Do I Fulfill My Requirement?
 (3 steps)